 500 Internal Server Error

-This error means that your server encountered an internal error and was unable to specify which error happened.
+This error mean that your server encountered an internal error and were not able to specify which error happened.

 503 Server Error: Service Unavailable

 This error is usually temporary, and is caused by the server being too busy to handle the request.
 Try again a bit later.

 If the issue continues to happen, it could mean that the server is overloaded with processes, and is close to maximum capacity.